lter/lterwg-droughtnet-ppt/README.md

 ## `functions.r`

-This script is sourced by a couple of the other scripts.
+This script is sourced by other scripts in this repository.
 It should contain functions that were made for use in these other scripts.

 ## `GHCN process.R`